fleetdm/fleet/articles/install-vpp-apps-on-macos-using-fleet.md

 ## Conclusion

-This feature extends Fleet's capabilities for managing macOS hosts.
-Whether you manage your hosts' software via uploaded installers or via the App Store VPP integration, Fleet provides you with the tools you need to manage macOS hosts effectively.
+This feature extends Fleet's capabilities for managing macOS, iOS, and iPadOS hosts.
+Whether you manage your hosts' software via uploaded installers or via the App Store VPP integration, Fleet provides you with the tools you need to manage your hosts effectively.

 <meta name="articleTitle" value="Install VPP apps on macOS using Fleet">
 <meta name="authorFullName" value="Jahziel Villasana-Espinoza">